Pillar of Shame

-Pillar of Shame is a series of sculptures by Danish artist Jens Galschiøt memorialising the loss of life during the 1989 Tiananmen Square Massacre in Beijing, China committed by the Chinese Communist Party.
+Pillar of Shame is a series of sculptures by Danish artist Jens Galschiøt memorialising the loss of life during the 1989 Tiananmen Square Massacre in Beijing, China, committed by the Chinese Communist Party.
 Each sculpture is an 8 m tall statue of bronze, copper or concrete.

 The first sculpture was inaugurated at the NGO Forum of the FAO summit in Rome, Italy in 1996.
 Since then three other pillars have been erected, in Victoria Park, Hong Kong; Acteal, Mexico; and Brasília, Brazil.
-A fifth in Berlin, Germany was planned for completion in 2002, but the plan has not come to fruition due to funding issues.
+A fifth in Berlin, Germany, was planned for completion in 2002, but the plan did not come to fruition due to funding issues, although a replica was publicly displayed for a month in 2023.

 Symbolism

 According to Galschiøt, the sculptures remind people of a shameful event which must never recur.
 The torn and twisted bodies of the sculpture symbolize the degradation, devaluation and lack of respect for the individual.
 The black colour symbolises grief and loss and the sculpture, which represents the victims, expresses the pain and the despair of the event.
 It can be used by both sides in complicated conflict situations, where it can be difficult to point out the guilty party.